410-gone/410-gone.github.io/_posts/2020-08-05-stratton-pond-shelter-to-bromley-shelter.md

 we walked to r.k. miles and stuck out our thumbs. again, within 5 minutes someone stopped. this time a couple in a ford escape from new jersey. everyone masked up and we hopped in for the ride. the driver told us our ride came with a cost, and that cost was "what have you learned on the trail?" at this moment the answer to that for me is to let go of control you only think you have. you don't have nearly as much as you imagine, and that's okay. "gumby's" answer was that the world will provide. you only hear about the bad, but most people are good, and that's even more so for the hiker community and the things they do for one another. i told our driver that they were now part of that community, and thanks. it turns out that he's never picked up hitchhikers before.

-there was a note on guthook that bennington had recently had an outbreak. you could definitely tell. on the 2 miles from our drop off almost everyone on the trail was wearing a mask.
+there was a note on guthook that manchester had recently had an outbreak. you could definitely tell. on the 2 miles from our drop off almost everyone on the trail was wearing a mask.

 arrived shortly at bromely shelter, also timberframe, like the one last night, but not nearly as big. it turns out to have tent pads as well. i looked at them and it took some creativity, (and a piece of string left in the shelter) but i got my tent set up. definitely not something you want to be doing in a torrential downpour.